 In addition, the company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
-However, such election is allowed only if doing so reduces or eliminates a measurement procedure in inconsistency (referred to as 'accounting mismatch').
+However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
 The company has not designated any debt instrument as at FVTPL.

-Debt instruments included within the FVTPL category are measured at ges recognized in the Statement of P&L.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of P&L.